We research and explore the coolest ghost towns and historic locations in Ohio!

 Nioga – Pleasant Township Post Office: 1887 – 1900 Location:39.782838, -83.318805 on London – Circleville Rd at the intersection of Robinson Rd Remnants: none known Description: Pleasant Township School No. 5 was in the corner lot on the south side of Robinson Rd at the GPS coordinates.
 The Robinsons were the largest family in the area during the late 1800s to early 1900s.

-Roberts – Jefferson Township Location:39.942561, -83.306305 on US 40 at the intersection of SR 29 (Urbana – West Jefferson Rd) Remnants: Pleasant Hill Cemetery on US 40 Description: The original proprietors were Thomas Roberts (1775 – 1864) & Susan (Boisel) Roberts (1779 – 1864) who moved to Ohio from Virginia in the early 1800s, had several children, & accumulated much of the land on the west side of West Jefferson.
+Roberts – Jefferson Township Location:39.942561, -83.306305 on US 40 at the intersection of SR 29 (Urbana – West Jefferson Rd) Remnants: Pleasant Hill Cemetery on US 40 Description: The original proprietors were Thomas Roberts (1775 – 1864) and Susan (Boisel) Roberts (1779 – 1864) who moved to Ohio from Virginia in the early 1800s, had several children, and accumulated much of the land on the west side of West Jefferson.
 A portion of it was donated for tracks for the Columbus & Xenia Railroad.
-The land was split up between the Roberts children & they continued the family’s success in the area.
+The land was split up between the Roberts children and they continued the family’s success in the area.
 Sebastian Roberts (1814 – 1869) platted Pleasant Hill Cemetery in 1864.
-Thomas was the first interment & most of the family is buried there.
+Thomas was the first interment and most of the family is buried there.

-Wahoo – Deer Creek Township Post Office: 1852 – 1867 Location:40.001451, -83.435227 on SR 29 (Urbana – West Jefferson Rd) between SR 38 (Marysville – London Rd) & the northwestern township border Remnants: none known Description: Wahoo was a small farming town with a school, post office, & church.
+Wahoo – Deer Creek Township Post Office: 1852 – 1867 Location:40.001451, -83.435227 on SR 29 (Urbana – West Jefferson Rd) between SR 38 (Marysville – London Rd) and the northwestern township border Remnants: none known Description: Wahoo was a small farming town with a school, post office, and church.
 Land was donated in 1858 for the non – denominational church by Mary A. (Dun) Thurman (1812 – 1891).
-The Duns were the biggest family in the area & did most of the church construction.
+The Duns were the biggest family in the area and did most of the church construction.
 Mary was buried with relatives in Green Lawn Cemetery in Columbus.